doina1234/genome_analysis_pipeline_update/README.md

 # Genome Analysis Pipeline Update

 This Snakemake-based pipeline automates the analysis of paired-end sequencing data for microbial genomes.
-It performs genome assembly, functional annotation, variant calling (SNP detection), pangenome analysis, and typing (e.g., spa typing, MLST, cgMLST), along with antimicrobial resistance (AMR) and virulence gene screening.
+It performs genome assembly, functional annotation, variant calling, pangenome analysis, and typing (e.g., spa typing, MLST, cgMLST), along with antimicrobial resistance (AMR) and virulence gene screening.

 ## Overview
 The Snakemake pipeline performs the following steps (by default/optional):